Joan Havelange, Cozy Mystery Writer

 When Mabel slices her golf ball into the town cemetery, she and her best friend Violet think the worst that could happen would be a lost ball.
 That is until they discover a dead body, and it isn’t six feet under.
 Mabel’s golf ball lies in the middle of his forehead.
 It’s murder!

 The ladies take it upon themselves to solve the mystery of the dead body in the graveyard.
-Using the information gleaned from Coffee Row, a collection of eccentric townspeople.
-This leads them to investigate golfers and relatives of the deceased.
-Their investigation frustrates a newly appointed RCMP officer, who does his best to put a stop to their interference.
+Using the information gleaned from Coffee Row, a collection of eccentric townspeople, they investigate golfers and relatives of the deceased.
+Their investigation frustrates a newly appointed RCMP officer, who does his best to stop their interference.

 Nothing stops the intrepid detectives.
 Not the RCMP, a stampede of cattle, or even shots fired at them in the dark.
 They have an uncanny ability to find trouble and dead bodies.
 Almost getting themselves killed before solving the murders.